Format-D/FormatD.HotspotContent/README.md

     includeCSS: false
 ```

-This package uses https://github.com/Format-D/FormatD.ComponentLoader to load, initialize (and re-initialize) JS on demand in the backend and frontend.
+This package uses `formatd/componentloader` (https://github.com/Format-D/FormatD.ComponentLoader) to load, initialize (and re-initialize) JS on demand in the backend and frontend.
+If you want to use the component loader for more then this package also just disable the JS and CSS includes and import Root.ts yourself.

+### Extensibility and Customization

+This package is based on `formatd/hotspot-editor` (https://github.com/Format-D/FormatD.HotspotEditor) and provides a concrete implementation.
+Instead of using this package directly, it could aso make sense to use it as an example how to build your own hotspot elements in neos.

+### Roadmap

+- Offclick close for layer